Download the PDF: The Bill C-71 Book

 - Criminalization.
 Bill C-71 turns 10,000 to 15,000 owners of newly prohibited firearms into instant criminals facing 10 years in prison unless they comply with new ownership requirements.
 The government hasn’t outlined any plan to notify them.

 - Confiscation: When the government prohibits your firearms, you might be allowed to keep them until you die, after which they must be turned in to police or confiscated.
 You cannot pass them on to family or friends.
+The wealth your family invested goes to zero.

 - More Gun Bans.
 Bill C-71 is a warning that more gun bans are coming.
 It creates Section 12(9) in the Firearms Act, a new catch-all category for people who own guns that will be banned in future.
 The only reason to include Section 12(9) is to ban more guns.